TUM-DSE/doctor-cluster-config/docs/ADD_SERVER.md

 inv install-nixos --hosts $host  --flakeattr $hostname
 ```

-Finally, note down the MAC addresses of the relevant NICs (and the IPMI) which are printed by install-nixos to give them to the admins.
+Finally, note down the MAC addresses of the relevant NICs (and the IPMI) which are printed by install-nixos to give them to the chair admins.